 Luckily every year we can back seeds from our lima, Witsa and broad beans.

-Mixed kale and beans make wonderful nutritious greens, fit for a king who has no desire to go blind, or have a stroke; it's all about lutein and vegetable protein.
+Mixed kale and beans make wonderful nutritious greens, fit for a king who has no desire to go blind, or have a stroke; it's all about lutein and vegetable protein from legumes.

 Turning it into eggs Hilton makes the perfect healthy breakfast that won't like cereal cause your blood glucose to soar, and you won't be famished at 11 o'clock.